-- 1) Take all of your Prize cards. - 2) Knock Out all of your opponent's Pokémon in play. - 3) If your opponent has no cards in their deck at the beginning of their turn.
+Take an of your thee cards.

+2 Knock Out all of your opponent's in-play Pokémon.

+3 If your opponent has no cards in their deck at the beginning of their turn.

+SETTING UP TO PLAY

-- 1) Shake hands with your opponent. - 2) Flip a coin.
-The winner of the coin flip decides which player goes first. - 3) Shuffle your 60-card deck and draw the top 7 cards. - 4) Check to see if you have any Basic Pokémon in your hand. - 5) Put one of your Basic Pokémon face down as your Active Pokémon.
+2 Flip a coin.
+The winner of the coin flip decides which player goes first.

+4 Check to see if you have any Basic Pokémon in your hand.

+5 Put one of your Basic Pokémon face down as your Active Pokémon.

+6 Put up to 5 more Basic Pokémon face down on your Bench.

+7 Put the top 6 cards of your deck off to the side face down as your Prize cards.

+8 Both players flip their Active and Benched Pokémon face up and start the game!